ziofat/Amaranth/README.md

 // amaranth(mainPassword, siteId, passwordType);
 ```

+The Amaranth was tested on node v4.6.0 and v6.7.0, should works on all version of nodejs above v4.6.0.

 Currently Amaranth support 4 types of password:
 - PIN: 4 digit
 - Short: 1 uppercase characters, 2 lowercase characters, 1 digit